 Major: The progression of courses required to earn a degree.
 For example, a biology major is pursuing a degree in biology and will take courses oriented to that area of interest.

 Master’s Degree: A graduate degree usually completed after the bachelor's degree; most commonly two years in length.

 Mentee: A student who receives support, guidance, and advice from a mentor.

 Mentor: A fellow student or professional on, or off-campus, who provides support, guidance, and advice to a mentee.

 Midterms: Exams offered around the midpoint of a semester.

-Minor: A concentration of courses a student chooses to complete in addition to their major.
+Minor: A progression of courses a student chooses to complete in addition to their major.